Would love your thoughts, please comment at the end of the post!

 Answer – You won’t bust the seam of your stomach pouch, but it sure can feel like it is close.
 Not that eating until you were more than full was purposeful, but that’s the power of eating slowly, pausing between bites and strictly following the post-op gastric sleeve diet.

-- Moreover, sometimes during bariatric surgery, the sphincter muscles are altered; leaving the stomach open and thus enhancing its ability to accommodate more food.
+- This leaves the stomach open and enhances its ability to accommodate more food.

 - Increased heart rate